habbes/sharpbench/brainstorm/2024-06-06-runner-orchestration.md

      - If the runner fails to process an acknowledgement after N tries, it should not proceed.
 It should intentionall enter an unhealthy state and wait for the system to recover (TODO: think about what this actually looks like)
 - Each runner sends a heartbeat periodically to the WorkerManager
   - If a WorkerManager doesn't receive a heartbeat from a given runner after a given threshold, it could consider the VM down (or unhealthy)

+**Deciding when to start/stop machines**:

+The WorkerManager now knows the current state of all runners.

+When should it shut down a machine?
+When the following conditions are all met:
+- the runner has been idle for the past N minutes.
+- there are no jobs in the queue.
+  - How does it know when the queue is empty?
+    - If redis has a way to check the queue length (or whether queue has items), consider using that
+    - If all runners are idle, it could be an indication that there are no items in the queue
+    - We can keep track of some shared counters when jobs are queued and dequeued
+    - Consider race conditions: the queue might be empty at when you check item, but might have items by the time you act on the fact that it's empty

+If there are multiple runners which have been idle for longer than the threshold (N minutes) and the queue is empty, should we turn all of them off?
+Probably not.
+To reduce the potential for cold starts (more on this later), we can decide to only shut down at most one machine in a given N-minute window.

+When should we turn on a machine?
+When the following conditions are all met:
+- the runner is off
+- all other runners are either off or busy
+- there's a job in the queue
+  - How do we tell whether there's a job in the queue?
+    - If redis has away to check whether the queue is non-empty
+    - If there's at least one runner which is on and all active runners are busy
+    - We can keep track of some shared counters when jobs are queued and dequeued
+    - Consider race conditions